 Hands up if you grew up in the ’90s too!
-This Scott’s Emulsion television commercial would certainly bring back all those memories!
+This Scott’s Emulsion television commercial certainly brings back all those memories!
 After all these years, its catchy jingle is still deeply etched in my memory!

 Scott’s Emulsion was part of my childhood, and I remember the tangy orange flavoured Cod Liver Oil my mum used to feed me with!
 Each spoonful was a burst of citrusy dance on my palates.
 But of course it was doing more than this because for Mum, this was all a part of her grand plan to keep me healthy.